thomasboyt/ember-firebase-adapter/README.md

 Now, when you load a post, its comments will be loaded with it.
 Note that when you add or update a comment on a post, when you commit, Ember will actually save the *Post* resource back to the server.

 But what if you want *relational* associations?
-I haven't tested it, yet, so I can't document it, but *theoretically* these should work like regular relational associations in Ember Data - if the post resource had a `comments` attribute that contained an array of post ids, the adapter *should* look for them within `http://myfirebase.firebaseio.com/comments/<comment id>`.
+If you don't specify `embedded`, then the relation will work like a standard relational REST resource - if the post resource had a `comments` attribute that contained an array of post ids, the adapter will look for them within `http://myfirebase.firebaseio.com/comments/<comment id>`.

+#### Live Associations

+These are partially-implemented, but be warned there are no tests for them, and they *heavily* abuse how Ember Data works.
+Expect oddities.

 ### Other Tips